-Your CV should include your educational and professional experience and a comprehensive list of your publications (you may include forthcoming work and works in progress; if there are foreign language titles, please provide English translations).
+Your CV should include your educational and professional experience and a short list of your most important publications (you may include forthcoming work and works in progress; if there are foreign language titles, please provide English translations).
 Please also list any significant professional service such as boards or key committees.
 Other relevant information includes significant honors, awards, and research grants (converted to US dollars).

 Question #1: What is your most important work to date?

 Identify your most important book, book chapter, or article and explain why it was important—how it corrected a misconception in the literature, how it advanced subsequent thinking in some way, or how it filled in an important gap in knowledge.

 Question #2: What is your plan or focus for the fellowship year?

 Concisely describe the work you plan to do during your fellowship year.
 Address what is original about the proposed work and what potential relevance it has to contemporary social issues.
 How will your project “make a difference”?